SAP-samples/teched2025-DT260/exercises/ex1/README.md

    <br>![](/exercises/ex1/images/dt260_ex1_5_run_quick_fixes.png)

-2. Since you have selected the post processing steps in the quick fixes wizard, your ABAP class **`ZCL_FLIGHT_EVALUATION_EX_##`** will be saved and activated, and ATC will recheck it automatically with the ABAP Cloud readiness checks. *NOTE: if you have not chosen the prost processing steps in the quick fixes wizard, you would need to manually save and activate your ABAP class **`ZCL_FLIGHT_EVALUATION_EX_##`** and rerun ATC with ABAP_CLOUD_READINESS check variant.*.
+2. Since you have selected the post processing steps in the quick fixes wizard, your ABAP class **`ZCL_FLIGHT_EVALUATION_EX_##`** will be saved and activated, and ATC will recheck it automatically with the ABAP Cloud readiness checks. *NOTE: if you have not chosen the post processing steps in the quick fixes wizard, you would need to manually save and activate your ABAP class **`ZCL_FLIGHT_EVALUATION_EX_##`** and rerun ATC with ABAP_CLOUD_READINESS check variant.*.
 After applying the quick fixes you will have out of 10 errors and 4 warnings only 4 remaining errors in your ATC result list, which you would need now to fix manually.

    <br>![](/exercises/ex1/images/dt260_ex1_6_atc_result_after_quick_fixes.png)

 3. Let's take a look at the explanation of the first error by doublie-clicking and displaying it in the **Details** view.
 The error description states, that your source code calls the function module **GUID_CREATE**, which is not released for ABAP Cloud.
 Instead of this the succesor API provided by the class **CL_SYSTEM_UUID** must be used.
    <br>![](/exercises/ex1/images/dt260_ex1_7_fix_guid.png)

-   Replace the method **create_guid** with this code and replace **##** with your group number.
+   Replace the method **create_guid** with this code.

    ```abap
    METHOD create_guid.